thuyakoko/oldPhonepad/README.md

     - Build the solution.

 3. **Run the tests**:
-    - Use NUnit or XUnit to run the test suite provided in the `OldPhonePadTests` class.
+    - Use NUnit to run the test suite provided in the `OldPhonePadTests` class.

 ## Test Cases